What makes us different?

 Our approach to the study of Politics

-Our courses offer a commendable breadth of areas – including Political Theory, Political Economy, International Relations, Women and Politics, Canadian Politics, Public Policy, and Politics of specific areas such as the Middle East, Europe, India, China, Russia, Africa and Latin America.
-In the first two years of their undergraduate training, our students receive a thorough grounding in the key concepts and ideas in Politics.
+In the first two years of their undergraduate training, our students receive a thorough grounding in the key concepts and ideas in politics.
 Our most distinguished teachers teach these first and second year classes.
-This prepares them for an exciting array of elective courses in the following years.
-Depending on their interests and future plans, specific can acquire specialized knowledge in many different issues/areas.
-We also offer a specialized Honors in Global Political Studies.
-Click on the Courses to explore courses by your area of interest.
+This prepares students for an exciting array of elective courses in the following years.
+Depending on their interests and future plans, students can acquire specialized knowledge in many different issues/areas.
+We also offer a specialized Honours degree in Global Political Studies.
+Head to our Courses page to explore our diverse selection.

 Our student body

 With our location in one of the fastest growing and most diverse places in the globe, we attract a student body that is also as diverse.
 They bring with them a wealth of experiences and worldviews that create a unique learning environment, where we learn not only from books, but also from the society in which we live.